sketchbuch/vscode-file-theme-processor/README.md

 Whilst developing this package I came across themes with trailing commas which broke the parsing of the extension json.
 Some of these themes had not been updated for over 3 years so rather than just let some of these themes break this package I switched to json5 which is more forgiving of badly formed json.

+VSCode had no issues loading these themes so I assume it is using JSON5 too, or their own json parser.

 2.  **Why does this package create classes like `file-icon-type-xxx`?**

 The file explorer has similar names but instead of "type" the location of the icon in the theme was used, like lang, ext, name etc. This means the explorer renders many classes for each icon like `php-name-file-icon php-lang-file-icon` which both render the same icon.